The T3 Care Home Session Plan Continues

 They all very much enjoyed holding their own ball, as well as serving.
 Lots of free play took place using multiple balls to warm up.
 Structured sessions were more effective where play levels were similar.

 Those with more extreme physical disabilities, through mental health issues, dementia or more advance Alzheimer’s, responded very well to one on one coaching and with only one ball in play at a time.
 The rest of the players surprisingly, responded better with multiple balls on the table, they found it more fun!
 And felt it gave them more chances to hit.

 At each venue there were approximately the same number of observers in attendance who watched the games and were also keen ‘to give it a go’ at the end of the session.
 The ETTA (English Table Tennis Association) attended one of the sessions and commented that as ‘…residents were able to play from their seats, it meant that they were able to rest and compete for a longer period.’

 ‘Everyone without exception enjoyed the event.
 I’ve never seen them so engaged with each other too – there’s a lot of banter, and noise! ’ Robyn Deutsch – Activities Coordinator

 ‘It’s a miracle game for the elderly!’ said daughter of 97 year old mother with Alzheimer’s ‘I’ve never seen my mother so engaged since she came here 2 years ago… excuse me, watching her is making me cry, I’m so happy for her.’

-T3 proved that Ping Pong is a sport for all ages by running a fantastic and very popular three a side competition at Hammerson House Care Home!
-The session was provided by T3’s coaches to a number of residents, who quickly adapted to the challenges of three a side on a circular table.
+The T3 Foundation proved that Ping Pong is a sport for all ages by running a fantastic and very popular three a side competition at Hammerson House Care Home!
+The session was provided by T3 Foundation’s coaches to a number of residents, who quickly adapted to the challenges of three a side on a circular table.